SumiSeo/SumiSeo/README.md

 🙋‍ I'm a full-stack developer.
 📍 Currently staying in Seoul, Korea.
 💛 Espcially digging in SCSS, Javascript and React.
-🌱 I’m currently learning React and Typescript...
+🌱 I’m currently learning Typescript...